intjelic/python-sfml/doc/sphinx/source/tutorials.rst

 .. note::
-   You can choose between inheriting from sfml.graphics.TransformableDrawable and having a :class:`sfml.graphics.Transformable` in its internal attribute, and just before drawing, combine the transformable with the current state ::
+   You can choose between inheriting from sfml.graphics.TransformableDrawable and having an :class:`sfml.graphics.Transformable` in its internal attribute, and just before drawing, combine the transformable with the current state ::